DellGEOS/HybridJumpstart/README.md

 You are granted a license to the content in this repository under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0), see the [LICENSE](LICENSE) file.

-Dell Technologies, Dell, Dell EMC and other trademarks referenced in the workshop guidance are trademarks of Dell Inc. or its subsidiaries.
+Dell Technologies, Dell and other trademarks referenced in the workshop guidance are trademarks of Dell Inc. or its subsidiaries.

 Microsoft, Windows, Microsoft Azure and/or other Microsoft products and services referenced in the workshop guidance may be either trademarks or registered trademarks of Microsoft in the United States and/or other countries.